-People with CF have an increased risk of dehydration which impacts many systems in the body, as it causes mucus to be thicker.
+People with CF have an increased risk of dehydration which impacts many systems in the body.
+Importantly for people with CF, dehydration causes mucus to be thicker which makes it more difficult to clear from the lungs and can also make the digestive system clogged.
+This means maintaining hydration and salt is an important part of daily CF care.